Kevin McReynolds

-Walter Kevin McReynolds (born October 16, 1959) is an American former baseball player who was an outfielder with a 12-year career in Major League Baseball (MLB) from 1983 to 1994.
-A two-time All-America from the University of Arkansas, he played professionally for the San Diego Padres and New York Mets of the National League and the Kansas City Royals of the American League.
+Walter Kevin McReynolds (born October 16, 1959) is an American former professional baseball player who was an outfielder with a 12-year career in Major League Baseball (MLB) from 1983 to 1994.
+A two-time All-America from the University of Arkansas, he played for the San Diego Padres and New York Mets of the National League and the Kansas City Royals of the American League.

 Early life

 McReynolds was born in Little Rock, Arkansas.

 High school

 He attended Sylvan Hills High School in Sherwood, Arkansas, where he played baseball.
 McReynolds was said to be one of the best high school players in Arkansas.
 McReynolds proved that by hitting .638, 15 home runs, and had 60 RBIs during the first 25 games of his senior year.
 He led his Bears team to the Arkansas Class AAA State Baseball Championship and was tournament MVP in 1978.
 McReynolds was named the 1978 Arkansas High School Baseball Player of the Year.

 In 2011, McReynolds became the school's first inductee to the National High School Hall of Fame.